-NEDIC has created a Guide for Parents and Caregivers.
-You can download that as a PDF here.
-A checklist for discussions with your child's doctor is also available.
-You may also wish to review the brochure Tips for Choosing a Provider.
+You can download NEDIC's Guide for Parents and Caregivers (PDF).
+A checklist (PDF) for discussions with your child's primary care provider is also available.
+You may also wish to review NEDIC's Tips for Choosing a Provider (PDF).

 F.E.A.S.T. is an international non-profit organization of and for caregivers of loved ones suffering from eating disorders.
 Their mission is to support caregivers by providing information and mutual support, promoting evidence-based treatment, and advocating for research and education to reduce the suffering associated with eating disorders.
 You can learn more on their website.

 Young adulthood is a unique phase in life, hallmarked by many transitions and a feeling of being ‘lost’ or ‘in-between.’
 Young adults are no longer as reliant on family support and, at the same time, they’re not yet fully independent either!It is a time of amazing possibilities and growth, but this tension between support and independence while so much is changing can also make it a time of uncertainty and self-doubt.